-\begin{proof} We synthesize the arguments found in \cite{Hanlon} Definition 3.8 to Definition 3.12 and \cite{DiaconisHanlon} Theorem 1.
-The result from \cite{Macdonald} Chapter VI, section 4 shows that the Macdonald polynomials are simultaneous eigenfunctions of the Macdonald operators $D_{q,t}^r$, $r=0,\ldots, n$.
-Specializing to the limit $q=t^\theta$, $t \to 1$ and after some affine linear transformation, the same results hold for Jack polynomials and the associated Sekiguchi-Debiard operators \eqref{Sekiguchi-Debiard}, $D_\theta(X)$.
-The $X^2$ coefficient of this operator valued generating function turns out to be the following Laplace-Beltrami type operator (our notation differs slightly from\cite{Macdonald} page 320): let $f$ be a homogeneous polynomial of degree $N$ in $n$ variables, then
+\begin{pf} We synthesize the arguments found in \cite{Hanlon}, Definition~3.8 to Definition~3.12 and \cite{DiaconisHanlon}, Theorem~1.
+The result from \cite{Macdonald}, Chapter VI, Section~4, shows that the Macdonald polynomials are simultaneous eigenfunctions of the Macdonald operators $D_{q,t}^r$, $r=0,\ldots, n$.
+Specializing to the limit $q=t^\theta$, $t \to1$ and after some affine linear transformation, the same results hold for Jack polynomials and the associated Sekiguchi--Debiard operators (\ref{Sekiguchi-Debiard}), $D_\theta(X)$.
+The $X^2$ coefficient of this operator valued generating function turns out to be the following Laplace--Beltrami-type operator (our notation differs slightly from \cite{Macdonald}, page 320): let $f$ be a homogeneous polynomial of degree $N$ in $n$ variables, then